Youth in Saudi Arabia: Religion

-The Tenth Development Plan has as one of its objectives to maintain Islamic teachings and values in the lives of its citizens, including youth.
-In a 2014 survey, the youth which comprise ninety-seven percent of the respondents, said that Islam was either "very important" or "important" in shaping who they are as a person.
-However, sympathy or agreement with the Al-Qaeda vision of Islam or its ideology is not common among young Saudis because the government of Saudi Arabia termed it as a "deviant" view of Islam.
+In a 2011 report, it was found that sympathy or agreement with the Al-Qaeda vision of Islam or its ideology is not common among young Saudis because the government of Saudi Arabia termed it as a "deviant" view of Islam.

+In 2014, a survey conducted for the Boston Consultancy Group report on Saudi youth found that 97% of them considered Islam "as the main influence that shapes their identity."

+The Tenth Development Plan (2015-2019) had as one of its objectives to maintain Islamic teachings and values in the lives of its citizens, including youth.

 Due to increased media participation and education, young Saudis are forming their own ideas and views about what is religiously acceptable.
 Younger Saudis "do not defer to the clerics' pronouncements to the same extent as their older siblings and parents did", according to Caryle Murphy's article, Saudi Arabia's Youth and the Kingdom's Future.

 Family formation

 The teachings of Islam say that the family is central in a person's life and that youth should always show respect towards parents.
-Ninety-eight percent of young Saudis that responded to a 2014 survey had as one of their goals to make their parents proud.
-Eighty-six percent of respondents to the same survey said that they "socialize face-to-face with their parents and relatives every day".
+98% of young Saudis that responded to a 2014 survey had as one of their goals to make their parents proud.
+86% of respondents to the same survey said that they "socialize face-to-face with their parents and relatives every day".

 Traditionally, the family in Saudi Arabia was hierarchical, with the male ruling over the female and the old ruling over the young.
 Women were seen as crucial to maintaining the structure of the family by assuming the tasks of managing the house and taking care of the children.
 Women, though, are no longer confined to the house because more are receiving an education and working outside the home.